The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Preliminaries

 We refer to square matrices whose eigenvalues all have negative real parts as {\bf Hurwitz matrices}.
 The closure of the set of $n \times n$ Hurwitz matrices consists of matrices whose eigenvalues all have non-positive real parts.

-In this paper, we refer to an $n \times n$ matrix $M$, not necessarily symmetric, as {\bf negative semidefinite} if $x^\mathrm{t}Mx\leq 0$ for all $x \in \mathbb{R}^n$. $M$ is negative semidefinite if and only if $-(M+M^\mathrm{t})$ is a $P_0$-matrix.
+In this paper, we refer to an $n \times n$ matrix $M$, not necessarily symmetric, as {\bf negative semidefinite} if $x^\mathrm{t}Mx\leq 0$ for all $x \in \mathbb{R}^n$.
+The matrix $M$ is negative semidefinite if and only if $-(M+M^\mathrm{t})$ is a $P_0$ matrix.
 It is easily seen that negative semidefinite matrices lie in the closure of the Hurwitz matrices.

 Given a square matrix $M$, we denote by $M^{[2]}$ its {\bf second additive compound} \cite{muldowney}.
+An explicit formula for the additive compound matrix can be found in \cite{li_wang}.
+In the case of greatest interest here, namely for a $3 \times 3$ matrix $M = (m_{ij})$, we have

 Additive compound matrices play an important role in the study of Hopf bifurcation \cite{Guckenheimer1997aa,abphopf}.
 The key property of second additive compound matrices used here is that the eigenvalues of $M^{[2]}$ are the sums of pairs of eigenvalues of $M$, counted with multiplicity.
 In particular, if $M$ has a pair of purely imaginary eigenvalues, then $M^{[2]}$ is singular.